deeperic/pricing/README.md

-# A tading algo project
+# A trading algo project

 TWAPAlgo - an implentation of TWAP Algo